 There are 23 national parks in Poland and each one of them has something else to offer.
 They are spectacular and definitely worth visiting, we recommend ‘Slowinski Park Narodowy’ which is based on Poland’s Baltic coastline.
 It is famous for huge, shifting sand dunes, shaped by wind.
 More information about this national park you can find in here.

 ‘Biebrzanski National Park’ is sprawling along the Biebrza River Valley.
 Its forests and marshes support hundreds of bird species, including eagle owls and cranes, as well as beavers, elk, and other wildlife.
 It is the biggest National Park in Poland which area covers approx. 592.2 km² of territory.

 The Tatra Mountains, part of the Carpathian mountain chain in eastern Europe and are popular destinations for winter and summer sports.
 They are beautiful both in the summer & winter and you can expect a wide variety of activities for each season.
 Visiting Lake “Morskie Oko” is a must, however, to avoid enormous crowds you should start your hike in the early morning.

 The “Wieliczka” Salt Mine is one of the most valuable monuments of material and spiritual culture in Poland.
 Each year it is visited by more than one million tourists from all over the world.

-It is also a world class monument, featuring among twelve objects on the UNESCO’s World Cultural and Natural Heritage List.
+It is also a world-class monument, featuring twelve objects on UNESCO’s World Cultural and Natural Heritage List.

 Address: Daniłowicza 10, 32-020 Wieliczka